51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 |Magic 4-1<br>*CVN-74 AWACS*|274.60|AI<br>FL280| |Magic 5-1<br>*CVN-75 AWACS*|275.60|AI<br>FL280

-Frequencies for the carrier AWACS units generally follow the hull number of their associated carrier and line up with the other carrier-related frequencies like the carrier AWACS or Link4 system.
+Frequencies for the carrier AWACS units generally follow the hull number of their associated carrier and line up with the other carrier-related frequencies like the Link4 system.

 ### AAR Tankers